sebastinez/highlightjs-solidity/README.md

 ### Compatibility

-This package is not currently compatible with highlight.js version 11.
+This package is compatible with highlight.js version 11.

 ### Advanced